MengCoinOfficial/mengcoinofficial.github.io/README.md

-# mengcoinofficial.github.io
-Meng Coin Official Website
+# Meng Coin Official Website

+Meng Coin ($Meng) is a meme on the Algorand blockchain.
+Contact: mengcoin@proton.me